oceansofcode/oceansofcode.github.io/README.md

 2. **Performance**: ESnext code is smaller and (usually) will run faster than code compiled down to ES5 or even ES6.
 3. **Audience**: The target audience of this portfolio (Recruiters, Job Interviewers, Clients) will more than likely be using a modern browser at the latest version.
 4. **Preferences**: I prefer CSS Grid / Flexbox to BootStrap for CSS layout and responsive design; to me the code is cleaner and separates layout from the HTML.
 5. **TypeScript and Sass**: Being supersets, there is no penalty for using them as opposed to writing in JavaScript and CSS.
-Both technologies result in cleaner code that is easier to follow and debug.
-TypeScript also enables richer intellisense while coding improving productivity both when writing and reading code.
+I find that both technologies provide cleaner code that is easier to follow and debug.
+TypeScript also enables richer intellisense while coding, a feature I find invaluable.
 6. **The Name**: Oceans of Code comes from an inside joke :)